HotPocketHPE/mhguide/README.md

 Down in the dark, deep recesses of the hunter's craft, there are techniques so obscure, so forbidden that their existence is kept only to a select, chosen few.
 If such knowledge were to be released into the world at large, who knows what havoc would be unleashed...

 **Just kidding.** AI manipulations are techniques that take advantage of some quirk in the monster's behavior to gain an advantage.
 These can often be difficult to discover yourself, and many are probably unintended by the developers.
-Once you are experienced enough, watching speedruns are a good source for these.
+Once you are experienced enough, watching speedruns are a good way to discover these.

 > Example: Any Weapon vs. Diablos (2nd gen).
 Diablos's "fast" dig, where he exits the ground a second after digging, is very common in high and G rank, especially when enraged.
 When Diablos digs in front of you, rolling onto and over the spot he entered the ground at will cause him to erupt behind you, opening up the weak tail for some hits.
 If your positioning is slightly off though, he will hit you for massive damage!